 Some processual thoughts on creating this and my other works is covered here, so you are welcome to check it out.

-This shot is being part of so called interaction library, launch of which's been announced at my previous post.
+This shot is a part of so called interaction library, launch of which's been announced at my previous post.

 Interaction library would aim a few main targets: